azydevelopment/template-readme/README.md

 # template-readme
 TLDR: The template that I'll use for the README files in my repos.
+Ie. This readme is the readme for this template holding repo which is also the readme template for all my other repos.

 ## The context